Last updated on October 26th, 2022 at 03:38 pm

 We’ll take you through some of the basics of improving your cold email deliverability in this article.
 We’ll include a look at some important technical jargon as well as the actions you can take to give your email the best chance of successful delivery.

 New to writing cold emails?
 Be sure to check out our brief guide on how to write cold emails.

 That said, let’s begin by briefly defining what email deliverability is.

 In short, email deliverability is the likelihood of your message arriving in someone else’s inbox.
 But not just that, it’s also where in the inbox it lands.

 For example, an email service provider (ESP) like Gmail or Outlook will take into account your emailing behavior.
 If a cold email campaign has you sending hundreds of emails one day and none the next, it may look suspicious and could put your deliverability at risk.
 If an ESP recognizes that activity as suspicious, your email could end up in a prospect’s promotions or spam folder if it arrives at all.

 Regardless, let’s break down a couple of the more general factors affecting email deliverability: identification and reputation.

-First, identification.
+First is identification.
 In order for your emails to make it to their destination, they’ll need to pass through authentication protocol.
 This process confirms it’s really you penning the emails.
 To assure an ESP your email is authentic – and ultimately make it to the inbox – you’ll need to configure three technical records.

 Sender Policy Framework (SPF) – This email authentication method determines whether an email was forged by confirming the IP address with the domain administrator from where it came.